martingy/phonebookapp/README.md

 Run the following command to package the application in a runnable war file:

+On Linux:

     ./mvnw -Pwar clean package

+On Windows:

+    mvnw -Pwar clean package

 Run the following command to run the the application: